 - Smart dishwasher control module: $180–$380 installed

 Several states have enacted right-to-repair legislation requiring appliance manufacturers to make diagnostic tools, repair documentation, and parts available to independent technicians and consumers.
-Connecticut has been an active participant in these legislative discussions.
-As of 2026, federal guidelines also push manufacturers toward greater parts availability.
+Connecticut has been an active participant in these legislative discussions, and as of 2026, federal guidelines also push manufacturers toward greater parts availability.

 When Repair Still Beats Replace on a Smart Appliance